-Both the operating table (made up of 10 employees) and the promotion area (made up of 12 promoters) have the equipment and access to the services necessary to carry out 100% of their work.
+Both the trading desk (made up of 8 employees) and the promotion area (made up of 12 promoters) have the equipment and access to the services necessary to carry out 100% of their work.
+Given the above, the impact of operating as a business working from home is very little noticeable and with no real impact.